Information Risk and Security Policy FAQ

 evolve, becoming disjointed.
 It is not uncommon to find bald contradictions, gross discrepancies or conflicts both within and without the policy suite (e.g.

-hunting trip, and a source of confusion for those who genuinely want to understand and comply with the policies.
+the rules, and a source of confusion for those who genuinely want to understand and comply with the policies.

 Security-related obligations or expectations are often scattered across the organization, partly on the corporate intranet (typically in several different